Essential Study Tips for Successful College Students

 Set the stage: When hitting the books, your surroundings set the stage - and can determine whether or not you have an effective and productive study session.
 While the ideal study environment varies from student to student, this resource will help you identify the key characteristics of your optimal learning atmosphere.

-Figure out your learning style: When it comes learning, different students have different styles and strengths.
-Some may prefer to read and write while others benefit most from more applied, hands-on experiences.
+When it comes learning, different students have different styles and strengths.
+Some may prefer to read and write, while others benefit most from more applied, hands-on experiences.
 Determining the style of learning that suits your needs can unlock the secret to successful study strategies.
-This link provides detailed information about various learning skills, styles, and preferences, along with key tips for identifying your own unique strengths inside the classroom.
+Learn about the different types of learning styles, and how they can be applied in the classroom.

-Evaluate your study habits: To find success in college level learning, experts have identified six critical study skills: textbook reading, note taking, memory, test preparation, concentration, and time management.
+To find success in college level learning, experts have identified six critical study skills: textbook reading, note taking, memory, test preparation, concentration, and time management.
 Where are you at when it comes to each of these skills?
 This inventory will help you target your strengths and weaknesses - an essential starting point on the path to becoming a better college student.

-Improve reading skills: Reading proficiency is the foundation of effective studying - and one of the most significant struggles among new college students.
+Reading proficiency is the foundation of effective studying - and one of the most significant struggles among new college students.
 This resource from Dartmouth College details the importance of reading comprehension, and offers expert tips for improving reading rate, retention, and comprehension.

-Enhance your memory and concentration: The typical college student has a lot to juggle - from social events and activities to exams and group projects.
+The typical college student has a lot to juggle - from social events and activities to exams and group projects.
 Concentration and memory are two crucial components to successful studying.
-Mindfulness can enhance concentration, memory, and focus for better overall performance as a college student.
+Practicing mindfulness can enhance concentration, memory, and focus for better overall performance as a college student.

 Effective study skills start in the lecture hall.
 From active listening to taking notes, discover the skills to a successful classroom experience.

-Before-during-after lecture note taking strategy: Taking notes is an activity that isn't restricted to the lecture hall.
+Taking notes is an activity that isn't restricted to the lecture hall.
 In fact, experts advise that becoming an effective note taker requires some key steps before, during, and after a lecture.
 Adopting this comprehensive strategy can result in better studying as well as improved comprehension and retention.
 Visit this link to learn more.

 Beyond The Books